 Level II Prep List

-You will want redundancy in the essentials from Level 1, following the “two is one and none is one” method of prepping.
+You will create redundancy in the essentials from Level 1, following the “two is one and none is one” method of prepping.
 Expect failure.
 Additional resources improve the reliability of your preps.
 If one tool fails, you have a backup.
 Again, this is “stacking.”

 Level III Prep List